Welcome to National Lead Poisoning Prevention Week

 - Get Your Child Tested: A simple blood test can detect lead.
 Consult your healthcare provider for advice on testing your children.

-To support NLPPW, the agency partners developed the Information Toolkit, which can be downloaded at Information Toolkit (ENGLISH) (SPANISH).
 A key part of the toolkit is a social media package that includes sample social media posts and daily themes.
 Another important section is “Steps to Create Localized Outreach.
-The toolkit can be leveraged by organizations as diverse as urgent care centers, environmental agencies, chambers of commerce, poison control centers, and faith-based, social justice, and non-profit organizations, among others.
+The toolkit can be leveraged by organizations as diverse as urgent care centers, environmental agencies, chambers of commerce, poison control centers, and faith-based, social justice, and non-profit organizations.